coreide/CoreIDE-Issues/README.md

-# CoreIDE-Issues
+# CoreIDE

-Public issue tracker repository for the CoreIDE project.
+Public tracker and documentation repository for the CoreIDE project.

+Use this repository to submit issues, request clarification or to request enahancments.